 Alex's aftercare instructions (printable)

-apply root stimulator and biochar (see informational pages on root stimulator and biochar)
+(optional) apply seaweed root stimulator and biochar (see informational pages on root stimulator and biochar)

 put a layer of bark mulch on the rootball and the new root growth area (see photo #3 for a GOOD example)